Aquaculture in Australia

-Aquaculture in Australia is the country's fastest growing primary industry, accounting for 34% of the total gross value of production of seafood.
+Aquaculture in Australia is the country's fastest-growing primary industry, accounting for 34% of the total gross value of production of seafood.
 10 species of fish are farmed in Australia, and production is dominated by southern bluefin tuna, Atlantic salmon and barramundi.
 Mud crabs have also been cultivated in Australia for many years, sometimes leading to over-exploitation.
-Traditionally, this aquaculture was limited to pearls, but since the early 1970s, there has been significant research and commercial development of other forms of aquaculture, including finfish, crustaceans, and molluscs.
+Traditionally, this aquaculture was limited to table oysters and pearls, but since the early 1970s, there has been significant research and commercial development of other forms of aquaculture, including finfish, crustaceans, and molluscs.

 Australia produces 240,000 tonnes of fish a year with aquaculture contributing a third to this.
 Over the decade to 2006–07 aquaculture production has almost doubled from 29,300 tonnes to 57,800 tonnes.
 The gross value of aquaculture production in Australia continued to rise in 2007–08 by $62.7 million to $868 million.
-In 2008 the Aquaculture industry directly employed more than 7000 people and indirectly contributed 20,000 and was the fastest growing primary industry in Australia.
+In 2008 the Aquaculture industry directly employed more than 7000 people and indirectly contributed 20,000 and was the fastest-growing primary industry in Australia.